 STIR FRY THE MUSHROOMS

-Before making the batter for the rice noodle sheets, stir fry the mushrooms and toss them with teriyaki sauce.
-This gives the mushrooms flavor, and it cooks down the mushrooms so that they don’t shrink too much when you are steaming the rice noodles.
+Sauté the mushrooms for a few minutes.
+This deepens their flavor and it cooks down the mushrooms so that they don’t shrink too much as you steam the rice noodles.

+Once cooked, toss them with teriyaki sauce, garlic, ginger, scallions, and cilantro.
 You don’t want to skip the teriyaki sauce because the cheung fun will be too bland otherwise.
-After you stir fry the mushrooms, transfer them to a plate to cool for about 10 minutes.
+Then, let the mushrooms cool while you prepare the batter.

 MAKE THE BATTER

 The batter for the rice noodle sheets is very similar to the one I used for my cheung fun recipe.
-You will need three types of flour for the batter: rice flour, potato starch, and tapioca starch/flour.
+In that recipe, I used a mixture of rice flour, potato starch, cornstarch, and tapioca starch.
+Here, I only use 3 types of flour: rice flour, potato starch, and tapioca starch.

-To make the batter, mix all the flours with 2 cups of room temperature water and then 2 cups of hot water.
+To make the batter, whisk the flours together and add 2 cups of room temperature water.
+Then, add 2 cups of boiling hot water.
 When adding hot water, pour a steady stream of it into the batter with one hand while stirring the batter with the other hand.
 You don’t want to add all the hot water at once as it may cause the flour to clump up.

 One important thing to note: I have found the flour to water ratios in the package directions to be a little off.
 In the cheung fun mix photographed above, the recipe calls for one part flour to two parts water.
 Mama Lin and I found the rice noodles were too stiff when following that recipe.
 Instead, we prefer a ratio of one part flour to three parts water.
 The flour-to-water ratio can vary across different brands.

+I use a single-tier cheung fun steamer to steam these rice noodle rolls.
 The steamer is a stainless steel box with one or two slots for sliding in the steamer tray.
-My single tiered steamer came with two trays.
+My single-tiered steamer came with two trays.

 PREPARE THE CHEUNG FUN